Types of Degrees Metallurgy Majors Are Getting

 Online Metallurgy Programs

-In the 2018-2019 academic year, 7 schools offered some type of metallurgical technology/technician program.
+In 2019-2020, 8 schools offered a metallurgical tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|